 Wage Garnishment Limits in Illinois

-Under Illinois law, a judgment creditor can garnish your wages up to the lesser of two amounts:
+In Illinois, a judgment creditor can garnish your wages, but only up to the lesser of two amounts:

-2. The amount of weekly disposable earnings remaining after deducting the Illinois hourly minimum wage (or the federal minimum wage if it surpasses the Illinois minimum wage) multiplied by 45.
+- The amount of disposable earnings remaining after deducting the Illinois minimum wage (or the federal minimum wage if it is higher) multiplied by 45.

 Understanding “Disposable Earnings”